saveNOrg/saveNOrg/README.md

 ## Development

+Run `npm install` to install all the dependencies.

 When working only on the UI side you can use `ng serve` and navigate to `http://localhost:4200/`.

 When working on the backend and front-end use `npm run electron`.
 The app will automatically start in developer mode.